-VARIABLE-LENGTH SUPERVISORY PROTOCOL DATA FIELD FORMATS (NORMATIVE)
+- DRAFT VARIABLE-LENGTH SUPERVISORY PROTOCOL DATA FIELD FORMATS (NORMATIVE)

 Overview

 These directives are fixed length SPDUs, currently documented in CCSDS 211.0 in 3.2.4.3 Fixed Length SPDU.

 a ‘1’ in the SPDU Format ID field and a 0’ in the SPDU Type Identifier field identifies the SPDU as a 16 bit PLCW.
 Note: Currently used in proximity operations at Mars.